atomicsamurai/osp_challenge/README.md

 # Overview
-This repo is my response to the Osprey Infomatics coding challenge.
+This repo is my response to the Osprey Informatics coding challenge.

 There are two python applications, dcs.py and cam.py